weslambert/securityonion-sublime/README.md

 sensoroni:
   analyzers:
     api_key: $api_key
-    base_url: $if-this-is-a-local-instance # If you are not using a local Sublime instance, you do not need to configure this value
+    base_url: $if-this-is-a-local-instance # If you are not using a local Sublime instance, this should not be configured.
 ```

 After the configuration details are provided, `sensoroni` can be restarted with the following commands: